Andrés Túñez: Club career

 Túñez began playing football at Colegio La Salle primary school, in the nearby city of Santiago de Compostela.
-Three years later, he continued his development by joining a football school – Escuela de Fútbol de Rosalia de Castro – where he would play in their youth teams for the following five years.
-After another youth spell at SD Compostela, he joined neighbours RC Celta de Vigo's Juvenil side.
+Three years later, he joined the Escuela de Fútbol de Rosalia de Castro academy.
+After a two-year spell at SD Compostela, he moved to neighbouring RC Celta de Vigo to complete his development.

 In February 2010, following Jordi Figueras's transfer to FC Rubin Kazan, Túñez was promoted to the first team.
-He had spent nearly four seasons with the reserves in Segunda División B, and finished that campaign with 16 league appearances with the main squad, which competed in Segunda División.
+He had spent nearly four seasons with the reserves in the Segunda División B, and finished that campaign with 16 league appearances with the main squad, which competed in the Segunda División.

 Túñez contributed 29 games (all starts) in 2011–12, as Celta returned to La Liga after an absence of five years.
 He scored his only goal of the season on 28 January 2012, in a 1–0 away win against Girona FC.

-Túñez played his first match in the Spanish top flight on 18 August 2012, starting in a 0–1 home loss to Málaga CF.
+Túñez played his first match in the Spanish top flight on 18 August 2012, starting in a 0–1 home loss to Málaga CF. After being deemed surplus to requirements by new manager Luis Enrique he moved to Thailand, going on to win several accolades including four Thai League 1 championships; interspersed with this, he served a loan at Israeli Premier League club Beitar Jerusalem F.C. alongside his teammate Jonathan Vila.

+In April 2023, after three seasons with BG Pathum United F.C. also in the Thai top tier, the 36-year-old Túñez announced his retirement.

 International career

 On 24 February 2010, it was reported in the local papers that the Venezuela national team had approached Túñez's agent with an offer for the player to represent the nation.
-He made his international debut in September of the following year, playing injury time in a 0–1 friendly defeat with Argentina.
+He made his debut in September of the following year, playing injury time of a 1–0 friendly defeat with Argentina.